womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 end
 ```

-Now I send my change to everyone (somehow) and the other person sends his/her changes also.
-Which changes are last changes?
-My or the other person?
-Or maybe we would like to have something like that:
+Now you send your changes to everyone and your colleague does the same.
+Which changes are the last ones?
+Yours or the other person?
+Or maybe you would like to have something like that:

 ```ruby
 # hello_world.rb